What is Neurogenetics?

 GET GENETIC COUNSELLING

-Actia offers all your patients FREE pre and post-test genetic counselling with our expert and certified genetic counsellor.
+Actia offers all your patients pre and post-test genetic counselling with our expert and certified genetic counsellor.
 We provide the best available support for your patients and families with

 - Latest technologies